chndler/C-converters/README.md

 Various classes for converting between hex, decimal, any base.

 ## convert2base
 Converts decimal number to any base.
 Shows process for base conversion using succession of Euclidean divisions.
-Useful for understanding the process of base conversions.
+Useful for understanding the process of base arbitrary conversions.
 ```
 ./convert2base 2 100
 100 = 50 * 2 + 0  (0)